hjoliver/cylc-7-8-sched-comp/README.md

 Whenever a task completes an output the scheduler spawns the associated downstream child task "on demand".

+Tasks can be forgotten immediately once they reach a final status (succeeded, failed, expired) so long as their required outputs are complete.

-*Cylc 8 evolves and runs the graph purely according to the dependencies.*
+*Cylc 8 both evolves and runs the workflow according to the graph.*

 Comments:
 - this is conceptually much simpler than Cylc 7
 - it solves all of the problems that the Cylc 7 algorithm suffers from

+### Cylc 8 Manual Interventions

+Unlike Cylc 7, in Cylc 8 you can operate on individual tasks anywhere in the infinite graph.
+Downstream activity will flow naturally with no setup (reset or insert) required because the Cylc 8 algorithm automatically spawns future tasks "on demand" exactly as the graph dictates.

+Just like Cylc 7, matching tasks by glob or family name only works in the task pool.

-- the much smaller task pool can make some interventions more difficult (this will be resolved by upcoming 8.x releases)
+However, the leaner Cylc 8 task pool can make mass interventions more difficult than Cylc 7 (assuming that all involved tasks remain in the Cylc 7 task pool, that is) e.g. to target all members of a family by name.

+*We will address out-of-pool task matching by family name and glob in upcoming 8.x releases.*

+### What You See in the Cylc 8 GUI

+The Cylc 8 GUI shows (in all views) a configurable graph-based window around the task pool.
+The default `n=1` window shows all tasks out to 1 graph edge from the (`n=0`) task pool.

+How much of the workflow you see in the Cylc 8 GUI is just a choice.

 -----------

-## Example
+## Cylc 7 vs Cylc 8 Scheduling - Illustrated Example

+The following images show, side-by-side, the Cylc 7 and 8 task pools and indicates how they evolve by spawning future tasks into the pool.

 ### Time Zero (start up)